zuo/unittest_expander/docs/reference.rst

    .. deprecated:: 0.4.0

-      A parameter collection being a tuple (i.e., an instance of the built-in type :class:`tuple` or of a subclass of it, e.g., a *named tuple*) will become *illegal* in the version *0.5.0* (note that this deprecation concerns tuples used as *parameter
+      A parameter collection given as a tuple (i.e., an instance of the built-in type :class:`tuple` or of a subclass of it, e.g., a *named tuple*) will become *illegal* in the version *0.5.0* (note that this deprecation concerns tuples used as *parameter